subdigital/blog/source/_posts/2015-11-05-steel-series-nimbus-controller.markdown

 I went searching for "nimbus ios lag" and found a bunch of articles from the creators talking about how they achieved near-zero lag for this controller, so I assumed something was up.

-I Launched the companion Nimbus app, and it notified me that there was a firmware update and prompted me to install it on the controller.
+I launched the companion Nimbus app, and it notified me that there was a firmware update and prompted me to install it on the controller.
 Neat!

 ![Make sure you update your controller](/images/nimbus-update.jpeg)